coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 *Task:* Download `Disable Comments` plugin: https://wordpress.org/plugins/disable-comments/ to disable comments on all Posts *Result*: The comment section is no longer there at the bottom of any Post

 <img src="https://i.imgur.com/Cfv8eXM.png" alt="post with no comment">

-### Milestone 3: Register a free domain
+## Milestone 3: Set up a Remote Server for your WordPress site
 Your WordPress website has only run locally in your computer so far.
 Now, we will push the website into the web.
 To do that we will need a *domain* and a *hosting server*.
-Have I told you that you can do all of the hosting for free of charge?
+Have I told you that you can do all of the hosting for free of charge? :)

+### Milestone 3.1: Register a free domain
 There are many websites that give out free domains and **freenom** is one of them.
 1. Go to http://www.freenom.com/ and type in your desired domain name in the Check Availability box.
-I use `my-diy-wordpress-site` and you should pick a different name (the same name is probably already taken by me).
+I use `my-diy-wordpress-site` but you should pick a different name since the same name is probably already taken by me.

 <img src="https://i.imgur.com/RuwGXkH.png" alt="freenom">